2027 FIFA Women's World Cup: Qualification

-FIFA's confederations organise their qualifications through continental championships, with the exception of CONMEBOL, OFC, and UEFA, which organise their own qualifying competitions.
-The host Brazil qualified automatically for the tournament, leaving most of the remaining FIFA member associations eligible to enter qualification if they chose to do so.
-Russia had been suspended from all FIFA and UEFA competitions since 28 February 2022 due to the 2022 Russian invasion of Ukraine and were excluded from the European qualification process.
+Three of FIFA's confederations (AFC, CAF and CONCACAF) organise their qualifications through continental championships, while the other three (CONMEBOL, OFC and UEFA) organise their own qualifying competitions.
+The Brazil national team qualified automatically as a host.
+Russia had been suspended from all FIFA and UEFA competitions since 28 February 2022 due to the Russian invasion of Ukraine, and were excluded from the European qualification process.
+In July 2026, UEFA threatened to boycott all FIFA competitions if the FIFA Forward Enterprise proposal went ahead, which would have then placed UEFA's qualification spots in doubt.

 The allocation of slots below was approved by the FIFA Council on 10 December 2024.
 The slot for the host nation will be taken directly from the quotas allocated to their confederation.